2012 Call for an Iraq War Inquiry

 Australian troops are entrusted to help safeguard our security.
 Any suspicion that their lives, and the lives of hundreds of thousands of civilians, have been placed in jeopardy on the basis of anything other than the most robust and rigorous decision making process, cannot be ignored.

-Both the UK and the Netherlands have initiated official inquiries into their own involvement in the war; Australia has not.
-Nearly a decade after the war commenced, it is time we did so.
+Both the UK and the Netherlands have conducted official inquiries into their own involvement in the war; Australia has not.
+It is now more than a decade since the war commenced, and it is time we did so.

 We call for an independent inquiry into the decisions that led to Australia invading Iraq, to draw out what lessons can be learned for the future, and a review of the war powers of the government.